JNCC-recognised MMO training course

 Cost:

-The course is delivered remotely by Zoom over 1.5 days, with live sessions comprising a mix of lectures and exercises - any exercises not completed during the course will need to be completed as homework.
+The course is delivered remotely by Zoom over 1.5 days, with live sessions comprising a mix of lectures and exercises.
 The final multiple-choice assessment is done online after the course at delegates’ convenience.
 You will receive a comprehensive resource pack and each delegate gets individual written feedback on exercises and the assessment.
 Spaces are limited to maximise opportunity for questions/discussion and involvement in exercises.

 You will need: